Last Updated: July 22, 2025

 Other Pursuits

 Scott's documentary film "Look Mom I Can Fly" was released on Netflix in August 2019.
 He also has several brands that he works with.
-His official partnership with Nike began in 2017, when he starred in a Nike campaign for the VaporMax sneak in May that year.
-He released his first shoe with Nike, an Air Force 1 sneaker collaboration, in December 2017, followed by the Travis Scott x Air Jordan 4 "Cactus Jack" release in June 2018; Travis Scott x Nike Air Force 1 "Sail" release in August 2018; and Travis Scott x Nike SB Dunk release in February 2020.
-Scott's other forays into the world of design include a capsule collection inspired by his Texasn roots, released with fashion brand Helmut Lang in early 2017.
+His official partnership with Nike began in 2017 when he starred in a Nike campaign for the VaporMax sneaker in May that year.
+He released his first shoe with Nike, an Air Force 1 sneaker collaboration, in December 2017, followed by the Travis Scott x Air Jordan 4 "Cactus Jack" release in June 2018; the Travis Scott x Nike Air Force 1 "Sail" release in August 2018; and Travis Scott x Nike SB Dunk release in February 2020.
+Scott's other forays into the world of design include a capsule collection inspired by his Texan roots, released with fashion brand Helmut Lang in early 2017.

 Additionally, Scott has starred in an advertising campaign for the Saint Laurent Spring/Summer 2019 collection.
 The luxury house produced the music video for his 2019 track "Can't Say," providing his full wardrobe for the project as well.
-Scott was also in a 2018 Fortnite-themed Samsung commrcial alongside streamer Tyler "Ninja" Blevins.
+Scott was also in a 2018 Fortnite-themed Samsung commercial alongside streamer Tyler "Ninja" Blevins.

 Personal Life